-If the merger is completed, each share of Centrue common stock issued and outstanding immediately prior to the effective time of the merger (other than shares owned by Centrue, Midland or Merger Sub and any dissenting shares), will be converted into the right to receive, at the election of the shareholder, either (a) \$26.75 in cash, (b) 0.7604 shares of Midland common stock (which we refer to as the "exchange ratio") or (c) a combination of \$9.3625 in cash and 0.4943 shares of Midland common stock, subject to certain adjustments and proration, as described in this joint proxy statement/prospectus, and with cash paid in lieu of fractional shares.
+A: If the merger is completed, each share of Centrue common stock issued and outstanding immediately prior to the effective time of the merger (other than shares owned by Centrue, Midland or Merger Sub and any dissenting shares), will be converted into the right to receive, at the election of the shareholder, either (a) \$26.75 in cash, (b) 0.7604 shares of Midland common stock (which we refer to as the "exchange ratio") or (c) a combination of \$9.3625 in cash and 0.4943 shares of Midland common stock, subject to certain adjustments and proration, as described in this joint proxy statement/prospectus, and with cash paid in lieu of fractional shares.
 The merger consideration will be adjusted downward to the extent that Centrue's adjusted stockholders' equity at closing is less than \$125.9 million.
 As of December 31, 2016, Centrue's total stockholders' equity as computed in accordance with generally accepted accounting principles in the United States (which we refer to as "GAAP") was approximately \$126.9 million.

 Each share of Centrue's Series B Preferred Stock (which we refer to as "Series B Preferred Stock") will be converted into the right to receive a share of Series G Preferred Stock of Midland (which we refer to as "Series G Preferred Stock"), a newly created series of preferred stock of Midland having similar rights, preferences, privileges, voting powers, limitations and restrictions as the Series B Preferred Stock.
-Each share of Centrue's Fixed Rate Non-Voting Perpetual Non-Cumulative Preferred Stock, Series D (which we refer to as "Series D Preferred Stock") will be converted into the right to receive a share of Fixed Rate Non-Voting Perpetual Non-Cumulative Preferred Stock, Series D (which we refer to as "Series B Preferred Stock") will be converted into the right to receive a share of Fixed Rate Non-Voting Perpetual Non-Cumulative Preferred Stock, Series H Preferred Stock"), a newly created series of preferred stock of Midland having similar rights, preferences, privileges, voting powers, limitations and restrictions as the Series D Preferred Stock.
+Each share of Centrue's Fixed Rate Non-Voting Perpetual Non-Cumulative Preferred Stock, Series D (which we refer to as "Series D Preferred Stock") will be converted into the right to receive a share of Fixed Rate Non-Voting Perpetual Non-Cumulative Preferred Stock, Series D (which we refer to as "Series H Preferred Stock"), a newly created series of preferred stock of Midland having similar rights, preferences, privileges, voting powers, limitations and restrictions as the Series D Preferred Stock.